ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    -  **New bugfix-only upstream release**
-      Bugfix-only releases are acceptable if all changes are appropriate for an SRU under our normal
+      Bugfix-only releases are acceptable if all changes are appropriate for an SRU under our normal :ref:`criteria
-      `criteria <#what-is-acceptable-to-sru>`__, by one of two paths:
+      <reference-what-is-acceptable-to-sru>`, by one of two paths:

 1. The upload may use the new upstream orig tarball, but with individual Launchpad bugs to track verification of each fix individually.
-2. Instead, if upstreams meet, in the opinion of the SRU team, our `more specific QA criteria for upstream microreleases <#new-upstream-microreleases>`__ then it is acceptable to process them with a single tracking bug instead of individual Launchpad bugs for each fix.
+2. Instead, if upstreams meet, in the opinion of the SRU team, our :ref:`more specific QA criteria for upstream microreleases
+   <reference-criteria-microreleases>` then it is acceptable to process
+   them with a single tracking bug instead of individual Launchpad bugs for each fix.
 If relying on this path, the upstream QA process that meets this criteria must be documented/demonstrated and linked from the SRU tracking bug.

 -  **New upstream release that adds features without breaking existing behaviour**